georgi/stak/README.md

 ```

 - If you already pushed updated parents (e.g., A and B) and need to rebase children (C, D) onto them, explicitly restack:

+  # Note: with cherry-pick semantics this is still called "restack"

 ```bash
 stak restack --branches A,B,C,D --base <BASE> --remote origin